tleyden/tleyden.github.io/source/_posts/2014-11-01-running-couchbase-cluster-under-coreos-on-aws.markdown

 categories: docker coreos aws couchbase
 ---

-The content from this blog post has moved to the [couchbaselabs/couchbase-server-coreos README](https://github.com/couchbaselabs/couchbase-server-coreos)
+The content in this blog post has **moved**.

+Please go [HERE](https://github.com/couchbaselabs/couchbase-server-coreos) to view the updated content.